 Workplace Respiratory Hazards and Protection

-You may not know it, but that headache you’re experiencing could be a result of the air you’re breathing in at work.
+You may not know it, but that headache you’re experiencing could be a result of breathing air at work.
 When inhaled, dust, vapors, gas, mist, and fumes can contribute to a multitude of problems not only in the lungs but throughout the entire body.

 Air quality in the workplace should be one of the first hazards employers look for and address because the air we breathe has such a direct impact on our health.
 If there are dangerous fumes permeating the air at a job site, workers are being exposed to hazards before ever even starting the job or touching a piece of equipment.